Learning embeddings

 To bring the embedding vectors into synchronization with the index, perform one of the following steps:

-• If you added documents to the index using incremental indexing and performed feature reindexing to discover new labels, rebuild both label and document embeddings:
+• If you performed feature reindexing to discover new labels, rebuild both label and document embeddings:

 l4g learn-embeddings -p <project-descriptor-path> --recompute-label-embeddings --recompute-document-embeddings

-• If you added documents to the index using incremental indexing without the follow-up feature reindexing step, rebuild document embeddings:
+• If you added documents to the index using incremental indexing without the follow-up feature reindexing step, document embeddings are updated automatically.

 There is no point in rebuilding label embeddings in this case because the labels did not change.